diem/website/docs/run-move-locally.md

 ### Start a Local Network of Validator Nodes

-To run a local network with one validator node and create a local blockchain, change to the `libra` directory and run `libra_swarm`, as shown below:
+To run a local network with one validator node and create a local blockchain, change to the `libra` directory and run `libra-swarm`, as shown below:

 ```
 $ cd libra
-$ cargo run -p libra_swarm -- -s
+$ cargo run -p libra-swarm -- -s
 ```

 This command will take some time to run and it will perform the following actions: